 Conditions.
-An employee requesting an unpaid leave of absence must provide the elected official or department head with a statement from an appropriate third party as to the date upon which the employee is no longer able to perform his or her duties and the expected length of time needed.
-In addition, the employee must furnish the county with a written statement from the employee concerning his or her intentions about returning to work at the county.
+An employee requesting an unpaid leave of absence must provide the elected official or department head with a statement from an appropriate third party as to

 Maximum Length of Time.
 The length of time approved for this type of leave will depend upon the nature of the illness or disability and expected recuperation period, the employee's length of service with the county and past attendance record, the department's needs, and the prospect for temporary replacement of the employee or reassignment of the employee's duties.
 In any case, the leave of absence may not exceed six months.